 - Justice, Democracy, and Legal Rights

-Students may choose to complete the LLM degree in two or three semesters.
-Some students may apply to complete the LLM degree in three semesters to engage in a more intensive program of study, greater internship opportunities, and additional time to study for the bar exam.
+Two or three semester option: Students may choose to complete the LLM degree in two or three semesters.
+The optional third semester can allow a student time to engage in a more intensive program of study, enjoy greater internship opportunities, and have additional time to study for the bar exam.

 Practical Skills Training

-Competitions: Illinois LLM students have ample opportunity to build legal skills through participation in a LLM Negotiation Competition and LLM Client Counseling Competition.
+Competitions: Illinois LLM students have ample opportunity to build legal skills through participation in both the LLM Negotiation Competition and LLM Client Counseling Competition.

-Illinois Community Service Projects: Students can compete for opportunities to intern in the University of Illinois Office of Student Legal Services, participate in the Chicago Service Project, earn pro bono notations for completion of 60 hours of community service, and participate in programs and projects organized by the College of Law Student Legal Relief organization.
+Experiential Opportunities: Students can compete for opportunities to intern in the University of Illinois Office of Student Legal Services, earn pro bono notations for completion of 60 hours of community service, and participate in programs and projects organized by the College of Law and student organizations.